- Hybrid edition

 The MKZ is a handsome sedan at any angle, and though the face is in line with the rest of the Lincoln stable, it’s hard not to separate this car from its roots as a Ford Fusion when viewed in profile.
 Still, details like chrome accents, LED headlights, and a sleek rear light bar are nice touches, if dated at this point.
 The interior hasn’t aged as well, with a center-stack-focused design that doesn’t wear the finery of even some non-luxury sedans.

 A 2.0-liter turbo-4 with 245 horsepower is standard on the 2020 MKZ, while a 3.0-liter twin-turbo V-6 bumps that figure up to 400 hp, more than enough for a car of this size.
 Front-wheel drive is standard and all-wheel drive is available (and comes standard with the more powerful engine).
-The MKZ is automatic-only, and comes in hybrid from too, managing 40 mpg combined from just 188 horsepower.
-At around $36,000, it’s a compelling option if efficiency is priority number one.
+The MKZ is automatic-only, and comes in hybrid form too, managing 40 mpg combined from just 188 horsepower.
+At around $36,000, it’s a compelling option if efficiency is priority No. 1.
 The MKZ rides with a firmness that’s moderated by adjustable dampers in some versions.
 While not particularly sporty, V-6 MKZ models can hustle with reasonably nimble attitude.

 Standard features abound, and with active safety technology, power features, a touchscreen infotainment system and more, the MKZ is best looked at like a nicer mid-size sedan than a budget entry-luxury car.
 Top trim models include real leather and wood, as well as premium audio and all sorts of convenience goodies, but at over $10,000 more than base, it’s short on value.